Carter907/streamline/README.md

 This project intends to follow the principles of transparency, simplicity, and ease of use.
 Our mission is to create a build tool that can be used in an academic or hobby environment to facilitate learning about simple project management in Java.

 It’s important to note that the initial scope of this project is not to serve as a comprehensive build tool.
 Dependencies will still have to be manually managed.
-However, I think this is appropriate given the audience for this project.
-Streamline is unopinionated, and because of its transparency, we implore developers to use other open-source tools alongside your project, such as Make, to help facilitate your build environment.
+However, Streamline is unopinionated, and because of its transparency, we implore developers to use other open-source tools alongside your project, such as Make, to help facilitate your build environment.

 ### Insallation
 For now, the easiest way to run Streamline is to create a jar file using the gradle task.